Previous Chapter

 Ezekiel 39:11 tells that Gog will be given a grave on the east of the Dead sea, which can be in the land of Edom.
 The fact that he is mentioned alongside a grave leads some to conclude that Gog could not be the anti-Christ.
 But the prophet does not at all make it easy to decipher whether "Gog" is a single person or the entire army.
 It could be both, depending on the sentence.
 Isaiah tells that, in Edom, there will be a fire burning non-stop...that seems to me like the ongoing lake of fire of Revelation 19.
 Indeed, the following is in Isaiah 34:10, telling that the Armageddon fire kindled in Edom "shall not be put out night or day; it's smoke shall rise forever..."
 My take is that "forever" in this Biblical case (and others) refers only to the end of the Millennial age, for there will be no day and night after the Millennium.

 The prophets would not have know how a lake of fire could burn perpetually, and I don't think Isaiah knew of the 1,000 year period in Revelation 20.
-Can a fire burn for as a lake for 1,000 years.
-Ask the oil under the Middle East, or the pitch and tar in the area of Edom near the Dad sea coast.
+Can a fire burn as a lake for 1,000 years?
+Ask the oil under the Middle East, or the pitch and tar in the area of Edom near the Dead sea coast.
 The oil could be released from its rocks at the quaking of Armageddon, and, coming to the surface as per natural forces of pressure, the oil could flow into geological basins, thus forming lakes of oil.
+The Dead sea is a giant basin, the lowest place on earth.

 God has not left us without clues to show that the Babylonian king of Isaiah is not Nebuchadnezzar, nor any other ruler of ancient Babylon.
 In the previous Isaiah chapter (13), where it speaks about the destruction of this king's country, we can first of all be sure that the setting is in the last days because of these words: "Behold, the Day of the LORD comes...the stars of the skies and their constellations shall not give light...I will shake the skies and the earth shall move out of its place" (13:9-13).